 Birthdays.
 The most wonderful day of the year for children, so excited to be that one year older.
 Proud of it, flashing the adjusted number of fingers, eager to announce to the world that, “I’m free!!” as if turning three on that particular day is the greatest feat to possibly be achieved.

 Because it is.
 It means you’re closer to being BIG (remember when getting big was all the rage??).
 And it comes with all the hoopla of celebration: cake, candles, gifts, parties, everyone paying attention to you in a way they don’t on any other day of the year.
+You get to check out and look whats cool with all the new toys, with the small chance of getting something you like.
 We love our birthdays; they’re ours and ours alone and nothing can ever change that.

 Except having LOTS of them.
 Yeah.
 Lotsa birthdays.
 Becomes a tad less “whoo hoo” after a while, this adjusted number thing, a little less exuberant.
 Oh sure, “better than the alternative” remains the go-to assuagement but, really, how joyful is that reminder?
 Face it, you’re getting older.
 You’re talking about gluten, befuddled by your phone, complaining every time Facebook changes its template.
 You’re….older.